 Walking does not need to be a separate activity to be effective.

-Many people find it easier to walk consistently when it is connected to existing routines — such as after meals, morning light, or an evening wind-down.
+Many people find it easier to walk consistently when it connects to existing routines — after meals, during morning light, or as part of an evening wind-down.

 Breaking movement into shorter sessions throughout the day often feels more manageable than setting aside a single block of time.